alvesrco/pipecov/README.md

 The scientific community and governments of other countries are looking for actions along these lines.
 The United Kingdom recently established a research network for genomic studies of SARS-CoV-2Covid-19 with a contribution of GBP 20 million (https://www.gov.uk/government/news/uk-launches-whole- genome-sequence-alliance-to-map-spread-of-coronavirus).

-The PiPeCOV pipeline can handle quality treatment, assembly and annotation of SARS-CoV-2 genomes sequenced by Illumina (Amplicon & mNGS).
+The PiPeCOV pipeline can handle quality assesment, assembly and annotation of SARS-CoV-2 genomes sequenced by Illumina (Amplicon & mNGS).
 Once running PiPeCOV you obtain the assembled and annotated SARS-CoV-2 genomes at the end of the procedure.

 The PiPeCOV workflow:
 ![Screenshot](pipecov.png)